 Many parents are unsure of how to know the baby is getting enough breast milk.

 Although you cannot see the volume of milk the baby is drinking, you will be able to determine that your baby is getting all the colostrum he/she needs in the early days by monitoring wet and dirty diapers.
 The volume of milk and number of wet and dirty diapers will increase over the first week.
-In this section, you will find a feeding chart which you can use to track this information.
+Click on the link to find a feeding chart which you can use to track this information.
 A baby who is breastfeeding well will have energy and actively feed at the breast (drinking-sucking and swallowing) and will have the expected output (wet and dirty diapers) for their age.
 A very sleepy baby may not be getting enough, as they may not have the energy to actively feed (sucking and swallowing) and may fall asleep at the breast.
 Monitor your baby’s wet and dirty diapers to ensure they are drinking the amount they need for their age.

 Mothers may have some initial sensitivity and discomfort as they are learning to breastfeed.